 P.S.
 If you’re voting in the US election next month and you care about my opinion, I would vote Kerry.
 I wrote a blog about why here.
 If you don’t care, that’s fine, too.
 You can still buy my novels.

 First, thanks to those people who wrote to me about testicles.
 I have been running for two months now without noticing any gonad-related issues, but now I know I’m the exception.
 James advises me:

 tape up your testicles with sticky tape, that way they wont bounce around and you will run faster

 If you’ve just taken up running, and you’re in training for the Nike 10 km event, then get to know and love the above product.

 Six weeks ago I started running, spurred on by Nike’s promise to turn me from latte-sucking desk-bound loser to uber sporting champion (and all round winner).

 Five weeks ago I was ready to chuck it all in, courtesy of a nasty spot of chafing and a very tender left testicle.

 Four-and-a-half weeks ago I discovered Vaseline, and within five days everything was back under control.

 Now I’m wondering why I don’t have sore testicles.
 (Also, how I’m going to be able to look any male runner in the eye ever again.)
 Maybe it’s because my shorts have this odd interior netting.
 I hope that’s it.
 I hope I don’t just have freakish nuts.

+In other news, the conservative government retained power in Australia, just like Freddy said it would.
 With no thanks to Freddy, though.
 I met him for dinner the night of the election and said, “So, did I convince you to change your vote?”